altimmons/LangNotes/Python.md

  - `update()` - Updates the dictionary with the specified key-value pairs
  - `values()` - Returns a list of all the values in the dictionary

 The objects returned by `dict.keys(), dict.values()` and `dict.items()` are view objects.
-They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
+They provide a dynamic view on the dictionary's entries, which means that when the dictionary changes, the view reflects these changes.

  Accessing the dictionary and setting: Like